alexdevero/alex-devero-blog/__drafts__/draft--javascript-promises.md

 ## Four states of JavaScript Promises

 On the lines above you read about Promises being resolved or rejected.
 These two are related to states JavaScript Promises have.
-These states describe in which state Promise is, and if any handler function should attached to that Promise should be invoked.
+These states describe in which state Promise is, and if any handler function that is attached to that Promise should be invoked.
 JavaScript Promises have four states.

 The first state is called `pending`.
 This is the initial state when you create a Promise and invoke it.
 This state says that the Promise is neither fulfilled (resolved) nor rejected.
 The second state is called `fulfilled`.
 This means that Promise was successfully resolved.